MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPFile.md

 Add-PnPFile -Path .\sample.doc -Folder "Shared Documents" -Values @{Modified="1/1/2016"}
 ```

-This will upload the file sample.doc to the Shared Documnets folder.
+This will upload the file sample.doc to the Shared Documents folder.
 After uploading it will set the Modified date to 1/1/2016.

 ### ------------------EXAMPLE 4------------------
 ```powershell